interop-alliance/life-server/docs/ssl-certificates.md

-# Solid Lite and SSL Certificates
+# SSL Certificates

 ## Generating a self-signed SSL certificate

-When deploying `solid-lite-server` in production, we recommend that you go the usual Certificate Authority route (or use
+When deploying `personal-data-framework` in production, we recommend that you go the usual Certificate Authority route (or use
 [Let's Encrypt!](https://letsencrypt.org/getting-started/)) to generate your SSL certificate (as you would with any website that supports HTTPS).
 However, for testing it locally, you can easily generate a self-signed certificate for whatever